Finding The Right Shoulder Rest or Chin Rest for You and Your String Instrument

 The vast majority of professional players today use a shoulder-rest, including most of the soloists.
 Like everything else involved in playing the violin, using a shoulder-rest is a matter of personal choice – do what feels comfortable to you.

 Most of the models have adjustable-height legs; you should do some experimentation to see if you can find a height and angle of placement that feels right.
 Popular brands include Kun, Wolf, and Bonmusica.

 If you need help finding the right rest for you, visit our experienced staff in store with your instrument – we can experiment with every combination in store with you personally to find your perfect fit!
+No appointment needed.
 For more information about visiting our Red Hill store, click here.